healthfusiongenai/covid-fusion/README.md

 ## Overview

-This research is focusedon SARS-COV-2 transmition leveraging data fusion and machine learning models.
+This research is focused on SARS-COV-2 transmition leveraging data fusion and machine learning models.

-One of the goals of the projects is to establish a data science development lifecycle, that leverages jupyter/python, then moves to create applications from the initial POC, either in java, golang, and/or python.
+One of the goals of the projects is to establish a data science development lifecycle, that leverages jupyter/python, then moves to create applications from the initial POC to a set of python applications.
+Later on, either in java, golang, and/or python.
 Later POCs and development can easily be focused in a separate project.

 The layout of the directory structure is conducive to transitional research moving toward development.
+The Project structured was based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/)

+The initial research was done using notebooks which is documented in [notebooks/README-notebooks.md](notebooks/README-notebooks.md).

+The python applications are in the [src](src) directory, and are documented in [src/README-src.md](src/README-src.md).

-### Overall Concepts
+## Overall Concepts

+The overall concept of this project is to fuse weather data (GSOD), geo locat to geographic extends e.g. counties - focus on humidity, temperature, and wind, along with epidemiological data to create a risk model.
+Other data sources can be added to the model, such as airport hub, population density, and sentiment on mask use.

+The following are the goals of the project:

 - Fuse weather data (GSOD), geo locat to geographic extends e.g. counties - focus on humidity, temperature, and wind
 - Gather sentiment on mask use